This site contains affiliate links. We may earn a commission at no cost to you.

 Devices: Windows 11 desktop, MacBook Air M3, iPhone 15, Samsung Galaxy S24, and an iPad Pro.
 We tested native apps on each platform.

 Speed tests: We used Ookla Speedtest and Fast.com from two Australian locations (Sydney NBN 100/40 and Melbourne fibre 250/100).
 Tests ran at 8am, 1pm, and 8pm AEST over five consecutive days for each VPN.
 We tested connections to servers in New Zealand, Singapore, US West Coast, US East Coast, and UK.
+We tested each VPN on its fastest recommended protocol and on OpenVPN to quantify the protocol difference.

 Frequently Asked Questions